12/21/14: LOWER PART IS RECONSTRUCTED HURRAY

 A really, really long blur.

 The frigid air was a foreshadowing of winter, and I quivered a little as I brought up the hoodie's collar closer to my neck.
-I hugged my sides awkwardly as I stomped through the piles of leaves, casually putting my foot deep into a nearby pile and kicking it back up in beguilement.
+The cold was coming, and it wasn't ever really a good thing during our conditions.
+I hugged my sides awkwardly and stomped through a piles of leaves covering our paths, casually putting my foot deep into a nearby pile and kicking it back up in beguilement.
 The leaves shot straight up, reaching my waist until it fluttered back down again to the ground.
-I giggled frivolously until Joel turned to me, his brows were scrunched together and his lips were pursed.
+I giggled frivolously until Joel turned to me, his brows were scrunched together in a familiar, bothered way.

 "Ellie," he said in a monotone voice.
 "Pick up the pace, alright?"